chasenchamberlain/ApproachableGeekProject/README.md

 `node -v`

-If not then install it with brew if on macOS
+If not then install it with brew if on macOS.

 `brew install node`

-or visit this link for a download - [Download Node](https://nodejs.org/en/download/)
+or visit this link for a download - [Download Node](https://nodejs.org/en/download/).

-macOS users also need to have watchman downloaded
+macOS users also need to have watchman downloaded.

 `brew update`

 `brew install watchman`

 Install Expo CLI, this allows you to run in browser, on emulators, or through there app on your phone.

 `npm install -g expo-cli`

-Install the rest of the project dependencies with npm
+Install the rest of the project dependencies with npm.

 `npm install`

-Start the project
+Start the project.

 `expo start`